 Firewalls are the only locks that prevent access.
 Knowing the ports that are open is a step towards safeguarding your computer.

 The special ports that should be open and their uses have been outlined below.
-Apart from these ports, all other ones should be closed.
+All other ports should be closed or filter.

 Here are the ports: